AdobeDocs/experience-manager-core-components.en/help/developing/archetype/overview.md

 # AEM Project Archetype {#aem-project-archetype}

 The AEM Project Archetype is a Maven template that creates a minimal, best-practices-based Adobe Experience Manager (AEM) project as a starting point for your website.
+This documentation provides an overview of the benefits of the archetype and general usage.
+Detailed technical instructions and documentation can be found in the archetype GitHub repository.

 >[!TIP]
 >